 By Dr Michael MacDonald

-Both specialists work together to treat the same area of the body.
-However, there are vital differences in the things they treat and how they treat them.
-No matter the differences, they have to work together and stay at the forefront of medical knowledge to provide the most effective solutions.
+While both specialists work together to treat the same area of the body.
+There are vital differences in the issues they deal with and how they treat them.
+Despite the differences, cardiologists and cardiac surgeons work together to provide solutions.
+They have to stay at the forefront of medicine and provide the life-saving services they do.

 Cardiothoracic surgeons can specialize in two main areas, cardiac surgery or thoracic surgery.